Exclusive Estonia travel logo

 Advantages

-Friendly staff - The Tervis Medical Spa staff is consistently described as pleasant, helpful, and ready to assist guests.
+Friendly employees: The Tervis Medical Spa staff is often characterized as friendly, accommodating, and eager to help patrons.

-Clean and spacious rooms - Many guests appreciate the cleanliness and spaciousness of the hotels rooms, contributing to a comfortable stay.
+Many visitors value the cleanliness and roomy nature of the hotel rooms, which helps to create a pleasant stay.

-Limited children's facilities - Families expressed disappointment over the lack of play areas or activities for children.
+Limited facilities for children: Families were let disappointed by the absence of play spaces or activities for youngsters.

-Outdated decor - Some guests feel that the Tervis Medical Spa decor and furnishings are dated and in need of renovation.
+Some visitors think the design and furnishings of the Tervis Medical Spa are obsolete and in need of modernization.

 Improvement